 Stretch Out Your Stretching

-Stretching is a subject of debate among fitness experts, but one thing is for sure: Whether you choose to stretch before, during or after your workout routine, you should do it regularly to enjoy the most benefits.
+is for sure: Whether you choose to stretch before, during or after your

 Stretching for weeks, or at least a few days, before a major event may improve performance in sports activities, as well as help prevent painful player injuries.
 Seven separate studies have found that specifically force, jump height and speed are positively affected by frequent stretching sessions performed over a longer period of time.